-For entry into the Sixth Form students are required to have achieved at least five 9 - 4 grades at GCSE including English Language and Mathematics (at least at a grade 5).
+For entry into the Sixth Form students are required to have achieved at least five 9 - 4 grades at GCSE including English Language and Mathematics.
 In addition, courses also require students to have achieved a minimum average point score for their GCSE examinations, or a minimum grade in the subject they wish to study.